-3.6 Proposed Native Species Trees and Shrubs
+3.9 Proposed Native Species Trees and Shrubs

-Whilst not in the original scheme or recorded in the Habitat Management Plan tree and shrub planting is included to enhance the southern boundary of existing trees and shrubs.
-The open areas and significant habitat on site will not be impacted by the new planting areas.
+Whilst not in the original scheme or recorded in the Habitat Management Plan, tree and shrub planting is included to enhance the southern boundary of existing trees and shrubs and to enhance the main entrance to the site and the environs around Millway.
+The open areas and significant habitat on site will not be impacted by the proposed planting.

-Planting to the southern boundary will comprise areas of shrub planting to create a screen around the centrally located sub-station and areas of tree and shrub planting to fill existing gaps and thin sections of the existing tree belt located along the southern boundary of the site (see Landscape Layout M2685.04E - Proposed native species trees and shrubs - NM1, NM2, NM3, NM4 NM5).
-Furthermore areas of native species tree and shrub planting are proposed to supplement the existing trees to the southern boundary as a whole (see Landscape Layout M2685.04E - Proposed native species trees and shrubs - NM6).
-These areas of planting should be maintained as follows:
+Planting to the southern boundary will comprise areas of shrub planting to create a screen around the centrally located sub-station and areas of tree and shrub planting to fill existing gaps and thin sections of the existing tree belt located along the southern boundary of the site (see Landscape Layout M2685.04S - Proposed native species trees and shrubs - NM1, NM2 & NM3).
+The tree planting around Millway will comprise 3no Birch (Betula pendula) 10-12cm Selected Standard trees, 4no Whitebeam (Sorbus aria) 10-12cm Selected Standard trees and 3no multi-stem Birch 1.5-2m high.
+These areas of planting and trees should be maintained as follows: